arslan2k12/Team-EC-03-/README.md

 Tasks
 Build a tool to assess the modified OHI data against Module 2b (data format/structure) from the data checklists.

-Develop an overall pass/fail dataset rating based on assessment results to conclude if the dataset is reuseable or not.
+Develop an overall pass/fail dataset rating based on assessment results to conclude if the dataset is fit for processing or not.

 Produce an R markdown report containing at least: